nmteamproject/RockThisWay/README.md

     npm install

 ## Develop
-We're using gulp to take care of our sass compilation.
-Running this will watch for changes on your sass and compile them:
+We're using gulp to take care of our sass and javascript compilation.
+Running this will watch for changes on your sass and javascript and compile them:

     gulp

+If you're using the browser version to debug, run the following to rebuild on any changes (and then you can refresh the browser to see them)
+    gulp cordova-watch

 ## Build
+To build and run iOS version:
-    gulp cordova
+    gulp build